Manchester–Preston line: Rolling Stock

+Electric services on the Manchester Airport to Blackpool North route use a mix of three-carriage Class 323 and Class 331/0 units, mostly operated in a double formation for additional capacity.
+Previously, the service was operated by Class 319 units when electric services first started in 2019 until they were gradually replaced by Class 331 units between December 2019 and 2022.
+Class 323 units cascaded from West Midlands Trains entered service on the route from the December 2024 timetable change, returning off-peak diagrams to six carriages, which were short formed a year before due to rolling stock shortages.

+Electrification of the line from Bolton to Wigan North Western was completed in July 2025, operating a mixture of classes 150 and 156 diesel multiple units and bi-mode multiple units on services from Stalybridge and Manchester Oxford Road to Southport.
+Services operated by 769s will switch to diesel power at before continuing toward Southport as the line through Wigan Wallgate is not electrified.
+Before electrification was completed, trains would change power modes at Bolton.

+Northern Trains plan on replacing most of their older rolling stock from 2030, with the withdrawal of older Sprinter trains as well as class 323 and 769 units.

 Electrification

 Work on 25 kV OHL electrification of the line began in May 2015 and has included numerous bridgeworks plus the major undertaking of the re-boring of Farnworth Tunnel.
 Its high profile resulted in a visit from Chancellor of the Exchequer, George Osborne, shortly after work started, and from Transport Secretary Patrick McLoughlin in August 2015 during the reboring work.
 Breakthrough was achieved in late, rather than early October, due to loose sand delaying the work in August; the first trains running through the new twin track bore on Monday 14 December 2015.
 Electrification of the line was due for completion by December 2016, then delayed until December 2017 and then further delayed until May 2018.
 In January 2018 yet another delay was announced.
 This was attributed to difficult ground conditions including hard rock and running sand resulting from old mine workings.
 Test trains (Virgin Pendolino) finally ran between Preston and Manchester in December 2018.
 The first scheduled passenger-carrying electric services began on 11 February 2019, running to Blackpool North, Buckshaw Parkway, Manchester Victoria and Manchester Airport using Class 319 EMUs.

+The electrification of the line between Lostock Junction and Wigan North Western started in December 2021 but progress was halted following the scheme’s primary contractor entering liquidation in 2023.
+The first electric test train, a Northern Class 323, ran on the route between Wigan and Bolton on 4 June 2025, electric service started in late July with the power changeover point of Class 769 units on the route being changed from Bolton to Ince.